abrar-khan-368/melanoma-cancer-detection/README.md

 2. Download the dataset from the provided dataset link and place it in the appropriate directory.

-3. Open and run the `melanoma_cancer_detection.ipynb` Jupyter Notebook to train and evaluate the model.
+3. Open and run the `abrar_lohia_nn.ipynb` Jupyter Notebook to train and evaluate the model.

 ---